dzjones/questlang/report.md

 In order to do integration testing, we will evaluate quests (`TEST_FILES` in the Makefile) written directly in Questlang and compare the output of this validation to the associated `.out.golden` file (using `diff`).

 Both unit and integration testing are performed by running `make test` which will end in a return code of 0 and print no red error messages when everything works fine.

+Our tests are structured to test each feature of the language we implement.
+For example,

+* `quest-example.ql`: tests basic world construction, subquest definition, built-in functions, parameters and arguments, the atomic actions themselves, and logic.
+* `quest-example-2.ql`: further tests the subquest system.
+* `quest-example-3.ql`: further tests the subquest system, including subquests referencing other subquests.
+Tests multiple world and main quest definitions in one file.

 ## Repository Structure